-Ultra HD/UHD/4K - the 3840 x 2160 pixel resolution.
+- Ultra HD/UHD/4K - 3840 x 2160 pixels.

-OLED - Organic LED, where the light is emitted from each pixel, meaning deep blacks, vibrant colours and amazingly thin designs.
+- OLED - Organic LED, where the light is emitted from each pixel, meaning deep blacks, vibrant colours and amazingly thin designs.

-QLED - Samsung's latest quantum dot display, LED based and not to be confused with OLED.
+- QLED - Samsung's latest quantum dot display, LED based and not to be confused with OLED.

 OLED or LED?

 This is the biggest battle in televisions right now and it's here that you'll have to make the biggest decision.
 What display technology are you after?
 Here's the current state of play: